jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 But also it's important to remember to think creatively, and develop other useful tests (this is where developers can help you out, and will be more than happy to!).

+What many testers forget, is that most developers welcome dialogue with testers, as they know how helpful they can be.

 ## Set up the testing framework

 For convenience to install packages, it is better to create a file `package.json` in the root of your repo, like shown here, then run `npm install`.